 2. Create a calendar

-Other than payday (if you’re new to payroll, this is usually the last working day of the month), here are some of the most critical deadlines you’ll want to add to your calendar.
+Other than payday (if you’re new to payroll, this is usually the last working day of the cycle), consider adding the following deadlines to your calendar.

 Key takeaway: Add paydays and HMRC deadlines to your calendar to avoid late submission penalties.